 - Optional: jojoba oil, almond oil, coconut oil.

-DIY Homemade Sandalwood Soap Recipe: Step by Step
+Diy Homemade Sandalwood Soap Recipe: Step by Step

 Ingredients: